Do you even know enough about Ducted Heating Systems?

 Reverse Air Cycle Heating Unit

-Also commonly known as a heat pump, ducted air conditioning systems work by carrying thermal energy from the air outdoors and transferring it through the unit’s coils.
-The heated air is then absorbed by the refrigerant.
-The cold air is then transported outside while the heated air is moved through the ducts and into the entire home.
-These ducted air conditioning systems are known to be extremely resilient at all temperatures.
-They are also regarded as extremely energy efficient because they use thermal energy to heat the home.
+Also commonly known as a heat pump, a ducted air conditioning system draws thermal energy from the outdoor air and transfers it through the unit’s coils.
+The refrigerant absorbs the heat, while the system pushes the cold air outside.
+At the same time, it circulates the warm air through the ducts and distributes it throughout the entire home.
+These ducted systems perform reliably across all temperatures, delivering consistent comfort year-round.
+Homeowners also praise their energy efficiency, as these systems use thermal energy instead of generating heat from scratch.

 Duct Types